Paxlord/Pax-Mhfz-Loader/README.md

 **CAUTION : This loader only and will only support High-grade edition, if you try to run this loader with Low-Grade edition you will either completely crash or not load anything.**

+## Installation

+drop "pax.dll" and "version.dll" inside your mhfz folder.
+When launching the game, you should see a console and a new window in the game called "Mod Menu".

 ## Features